Understanding drone motor and propeller direction, along with design show us how a quadcopter works.

 Now the central flight controller also takes information from IMU, Gyroscope, GPS modules and obstacle detection sensors if on the quadcopter.
 It makes computation calculations using programmed flight parameters and algorithms, then sends this data to the electronic speed controllers.

-In fact, most flight controllers encompass the IMU, GPS, Gyroscope and many more features to control the quadcopter flight and stability.
-In many cases, they have dual IMUs for redundancy and other safety features such as Return-To-Home.
+In fact, most flight controllers encompass the IMU, GPS, Gyroscope and plenty more features to control the quadcopter flight and stability.
+Quite often, they have dual IMUs for redundancy and other safety features, such as Return-To-Home.

-An example of a central flight controller would be new DJI N3 Flight Controller.
-It has so many features and can work with a variety of motors.
+An example of a central flight controller would be the new DJI N3 Flight Controller.
+It has so loads of features and can work with a variety of motors.

 Electronic Speed Control Circuits (ESCs)